Inflation and the Theory of Cosmological Perturbations: Quantum fluctuations during inflation

 \begin{itemize}

-\item {\it adiabatic or curvature perturbations} which perturb the solution along the same trajectory in phase-space as the as the background solution.
-The perturbations in any scalar quantity $X$ can be described by a unique perturbation in expansion with respect to the background
+\item {\it adiabatic or curvature perturbations} are along the same trajectory in phase-space of the background solution.
+Given a generic scalar quantity $X$, its perturbations can be described by a unique perturbation in expansion with respect to the background

 In particular, this holds for the energy density and the pressure